escoats/comp423-course-notes/docs/tutorials/rust-setup.md

 ### 1. Add Dev Container Configuration
 Open your `rust-project` directory in VSCode.
 Install the *Dev Containers* extension for VSCode.
-Cretae a `.devcontainer` directory in the root of your prokect.
+Create a `.devcontainer` directory in the root of your project.
 Inside, create a file called `devcontainer.json`.

 The `devcontainer.json` file contains the configuration for your development environment: